 These products should not be used by anyone who cannot eat gluten, a protein found in wheat, rye, and barley, including people with celiac disease and gluten intolerance.

 The USDA advises that consumers throw the packages away or return them to the place of purchase for a full refund.
-(I assume the place of purchase would be Costco, but the USDA does not specify this detail.)

 There are no confirmed reports of adverse reactions due to consumption of these products.

-All images were provided by the USDA.
+Some images were provided by the USDA.

 Related Articles